simonmichael/hledger_site/src/editors.md

     transactions by prepending line data to ledger's output, then stripping that data from the buffer and turning the output to links.
     Hledger doesn't have a –prepend-format CLI option.
+4.  command emacs is not recognised.
+    This is the next hurdle to
+    reconcilliation. ledger-cli has an option to output data, formatted for elisp consumption, which the reconcile buffer uses.

 ### hledger-mode